Current News and Announcements

-DUS Disclose® allows users to retrieve pool-level and loan-level information and at-issuance disclosure documents for Multifamily MBS and Megas.
-Users can locate and download information on Multifamily securities, create a portfolio to track specific Multifamily MBS and Megas, view reports of loan activity, and choose to receive email updates on changes to pools.
+DUS Disclose® allows users to retrieve security and loan-level information and at-issuance disclosure documents for Multifamily MBS, Megas and REMICs.
+Users can locate and download information on Multifamily securities, create a portfolio to track specific Multifamily MBS, Megas and REMICs, view reports of loan activity, and choose to receive email updates on changes to pools.

 DUS Disclose Glossary allows user access to the definitions of the data elements displayed in the DUS Disclose application.

 PoolTalk® Under the Monthly Reporting tab for Single-Family securities, the following files are available to download: MBS Stats, Fixed-Rate Quartile File, ARM Stats, Geo Stats, Adjustable-Rate Quartile File, Supplemental File, and Interest Only Disclosure File.